The 44 Magnum Sear

 Sear

 At this point, if cooking a roast, place it in your slow cooker with desired veggies, spices, broth and slow cook until tender.
-If cooking a steak, drop the heat to low and cook gently, with lid on, until internal meat temperature has your reached desired temp, I always remove around 136-138 for medium rare (for perfect steak every time a meat thermometer is a necessity.)
+If cooking a steak, drop the heat to low and cook gently, with lid on, until internal meat temperature has your reached desired temp, I always remove around 136-138 deg. for medium rare (for perfect steak every time, a meat thermometer is a necessity.)

 Let the meat rest, covered with tin foil, on a warm plate for 5 minuets.
 The temperature of the meat will continue to rise to 5 min.
 So a steak removed at 138 degrees will finish around 144 degrees.
-If you were to serve the steak before resting and cut into the steak right away, the rising temperature would push our all your delicious juices you have worked so hard to encapsulate and preserve.
+If you were to serve the steak before resting and cut into the steak right away, the rising temperature would push out all your delicious juices you have worked so hard to encapsulate and preserve.
 Resting on a warm plate will keep the steak at a perfect temperature for serving without sacrificing any juicyness!

 Savor